kayr/ezy-query/README.md

                     .where(Cnd.and(Cnd.eq(Q.CUSTOMER_NAME, "John"), Cnd.isNotNull(Q.CUSTOMER_EMAIL)))
     ```
    <!--endsnippet-->
-3. *Filtering with the ezy-query expression:* This allows you to filters string directly to ezy-query.
+3. *Filtering with the ezy-query expression:* This allows you pass filter strings directly to ezy-query.
 This can be
-   useful where you want to allow client code to customize filter and search you api in a powerful way.
+   useful where you want to allow client code to dynamically filter the data from the frontend.
     <!-- snippet:filter-with-ezy-query-expressions-->
     ```java
             var Q = CustomerQueries.getAllCustomers()